 What about the phrase “enterprise business needs”?
 That just means that the network of servers has been set up to help businesses perform the activities that they need to do– whether that be managing customer data or running web applications.

-Now that you know what virtual data centers are, it’s worthwhile to have an understanding of what makes them useful.
+Now that you know what virtualization data centers are, it’s worthwhile to have an understanding of what makes them valuable.

 The great thing about virtual data centers is that, because resources are shared, you’re always allotted the correct amount.
 When you use an app or program that requires a lot of computing power, you’re able to access it.
 When you don’t need power, you don’t use it.
 That means that you’re only paying for what you need, when you need it.

 Have any more questions about what a virtual data center is, or why they’re helpful?
 Let us know.
 At Swift Systems, we’re honored to provide technology services to Maryland businesses.
 Get in touch with us online, or call us at 301.682.5100